 Outside of racing, I am also a passionate supporter of the sport of duathlon.
 I think it is an unmatched test of strength and perseverance, and hope to see it one day return to the popularity that it had at its peak (maybe I should grow my hair out and start racing in Speedo’s, a la Kenny Souza).
 I try to promote the sport via Facebook, Twitter, and through this site.
 I intend to continue to fight hard for duathletes in Canada, and hopefully see the day where duathlon stands alongside triathlon on any given weekend, rather than in its shadow.

-For 2016, I have joined forces with the Edmonton Triathlon Academy, Skechers Performance Canada and 3SIXTY5 Cycling in my pursuit of a double Canadian Duathlon Championship, including the standard distance race (Penticton, BC on August 24) and the new draft legal sprint distance race (at home in Edmonton, AB on September 4).
-With some luck and a lot of hard work, I hope to qualify to represent Canada at the 2017 World Multisport Championship Festival in Penticton, BC, racing the sprint and standard distance races with podium aspirations.
-From there, I hope to obtain my international competition card from Triathlon Canada and hopefully represent the Maple Leaf in the elite race at the 2018 World Multisport Championship Festival in Odense, Denmark.
-My goals are ambitious, but with the help of my amazing support team nothing is impossible!
+With some luck and a lot of hard work, I hope my results history will lead me to gain my International Competition Card and be selected to represent Canada as an elite duathlete at the 2017 World Multisport Championship Festival in Penticton, BC, racing the solo and mixed relay events for my country.
+From there, I hope to represent the Maple Leaf internationally in the elite race at the 2018 World Multisport Championship Festival in Odense, Denmark.
+My goals are ambitious, but with the help of the Edmonton Triathlon Academy and my amazing support team nothing is impossible!

 Learn more about me by following my social media, listed in the right margin! –>